MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a Binary Search Tree
 ----
-I ahve created an implementation of a binary search tree in lab 6: https://github.com/busdiekc/06_BST_Lab/blob/master/BST.h
+I have created an implementation of a binary search tree in lab 6: https://github.com/busdiekc/06_BST_Lab/blob/master/BST.h

 7 - Create an implementation of a Hash Table
 ----